 The first is your Charles Schwab account number.

 The next step you need to take is setting up your new brokerage account with Robinhood.
+If you already have an account with Robinhood, you can move on to the next step.

 Use the button above to get a completely free stock when you sign up!